SR Colmar

 Stadium Racing Colmar is a football club located in Colmar, France.
-They play in the Championnat National 2, the fourth tier of French football.
+They play in the National 3, the fifth tier of French football.

 History

 Founded in 1919 as AS Colmar, the club is based in Colmar, Alsace, and plays its home matches at the Colmar Stadium in the city.
 SR Colmar has played one season in the Division 1 (Ligue 1) in 1948–49 and have spent five seasons in the Division 2 (Ligue 2).
 On 23 January 2010, Colmar defeated professional club Lille in the Coupe de France 10–9 on penalty kicks, giving the club one of its biggest victories to date.

 The club was liquidated in November 2016, and was reformed as Stadium Racing Colmar.